+Generally, this scheme solves for the new pressure pn+1 and velocity un+1 based on initial conditions at tn=n∆t and boundary conditions.
+The algorithm proceeds in three steps: first, the advection terms are evaluated; second, a Poisson problem for the updated pressure pn+1 is solved; finally, a Helmholtz problem is solved for each velocity component.

-The higher p-th order indicates more densified grids, where the validation details of lift and drag coefficients are shown in SM (Subsection 3.3) at p=3, 4, 5, 6.
-A p-th order of n=4 is selected for all general flow domain calculation cases to balance computational accuracy with time and storage costs.
+The validation details of lift and drag coefficients are shown in SM (Subsection 3.3) at p=3, 4, 5, 6.
+A p-th order of p=4 is selected for all general flow domain calculation cases to balance computational accuracy with time and storage costs.
+It should be mentioned that all of the physical variables are dimensionless.

-CL=2FL/ρu2L
+CL=2FL/ρU2L